Have You Ever Wondered How Much

 Why Do US Keep Printing More Money?

 Yes.
 Money is a lot like real estate.
-If you have a thousand acres worth $1,000 an acre you can make it far more valuable by DIVIDING it up so more people can take advantage of it.
+If you have a thousand acres worth $1,000 an acre you can make it far more valuable by DIVIDING it up so more people can take advantage of that location.

 “How can you divide money up?”